elixir-ecto/myxql/README.md

 end
 ```

-and then we can refer to it by it's `:name`:
+and then we can refer to it by its `:name`:

 ```elixir
 iex> MyXQL.query!(:myxql, "SELECT NOW()").rows